iotblackbelt/iotdt-device-bridge/README.md

-> DISCLAMIER: The code in this repository has not yet been tested, if you want you can test the documentation and code and provide feedback.
+> DISCLAIMER: The code in this repository has not yet been tested, if you want you can test the documentation and code and provide feedback.
 Much appreciated :-).

 # Azure Digital Twin Device Bridge
 This repository contains an example of what you need create a device bridge to connect other IoT clouds such as Sigfox, Particle, and The Things Network (TTN) to Azure Digital Twin.
 The device bridge forwards the messages your devices send to other clouds to your Azure Digital Twin.
 This solution will provision several Azure resources into your Azure subscription that work together to transform and forward device messages through a webhook integration in Azure Functions.